zocker-160/ifm/doc/language.rst

 In many cases, you are allowed to refer to a tag name anywhere, even earlier in the file that you defined it (as long as the tag is defined *somewhere*!).
-Exceptions are the room_ ``from ID`` clause and tags in commands that modify existing objects---these tags must be defined before being used.
+Exceptions are the room_ :keyword:`from ID` clause and tags in commands that modify existing objects---these tags must be defined before being used.

-The special tag ``last`` may be used to refer to the last object that was defined (depending on the context).
-Also, within an individual command, the special tag ``it`` may be used to refer to the most recent object tag.
+The special tag :keyword:`last` may be used to refer to the last object that was defined (depending on the context).
+Also, within an individual command, the special tag :keyword:`it` may be used to refer to the most recent object tag.

 Commands
 ========